ENCCS/julia-for-hpc/content/MPI.rst

 .. exercise:: From blocking to non-blocking

-   Consider the following two examples where data is sent around "in a circle" (0->1, 1->2, ..., N->0).
+   Consider the following example where data is sent around "in a circle" (0->1, 1->2, ..., N->0).
 Will it work as intended?

       .. code-block:: julia